mmbman/Katagiri/1984-03-21-Mindfulness-Talk-1.md

 This is one paragraph.
 As a conclusion, this paragraph says [that] practice of this mindfulness, contemplating the body as impure, is taking care of the human body beyond the idea of purity or impurity.
 That is the point.

-But [Dogen also] explains why we have to do it.
+But [Dōgen also] explains why we have to do it.
 Because in ancient times, this practice was done by monks, contemplating the body as impure – why is it he has to say contemplating the body *beyond* the idea of purity or impurity?
 This is the explanation, here.
 So little by little, we want to [study it].

 #### 1 - 16:00